Contents

 Conclusion

 The DPIA concludes that processing by the School Governance Assurance Framework presents a low to medium residual risk level, with identified risks adequately mitigated by the technical and organisational measures in place.
-The processing is proportionate to the legitimate aims of providing a governance board audit tool to UK schools.
+The processing is proportionate to the legitimate aims of providing a governance Quality Standard tool to UK schools.

 DPIA Review